randym/axlsx/README.md

 related to themes, which axlsx does not implement at this time.

 2. Google Docs
-   - Images are known to not work with google docs
+   - Images do not work with google docs
    - border colors do not work

 3. Numbers